zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 ### Type Errors

 When you try and do a mathematical operation on two objects of a different type, you will receive a TypeError.
-For example if you try and add a string to an integer, Ruby will complain.
+For example, if you try and add a string to an integer, Ruby will complain.

 ```ruby